toddcf/code-snippets/sourcetree/sourcetree.md

 2. Click the "Branches" button.
 3. Confirm that you are on the `develop` branch, then name the new branch `search-users`.
 4. Click "Create Branch."

+## Creating Files via Sourcetree

+1. Click the "Explorer" button at the top right of the Sourcetree UI.
+This will open your current location in your computer's explorer.
+2. Create the new files you want in the explorer.
+3. From the explorer, open the new file(s) in your text editor of choice.
+Make a couple changes and save the file(s).
+4. Back in Sourcetree, you should see a message telling you that you have "uncommitted changes."
+This is like running `git status` in the command line.
+5. To stage: At the bottom of the screen, you will see a panel listing all the Unstaged Files.
+If you click a file in this panel, you will see the panel to the right of that add a button called "Stage hunk."
+Clicking this will move the selected file up to the "Staged" panel.
+This is like running `git add`.
+6. To UN-stage: In the event you need to move a file back down to the Unstaged area, click on it, then click "Unstage Selected."
+(This is much easier than using the command line.)
+7. To commit: Once your files are in the "Staged" area, click the "Commit" button in the top left of Sourcetree's UI header.
+This will show you a confirmation screen, where you can click each file to view its changes, and add a commit message.
+This is like running `git commit -m`.
+8. Click the "Commit" button at the bottom right.
+Your Sourcetree UI should change to reflect the updates.

+## Editing Existing Files via Sourcetree

+1. Make sure you are in the branch you want to be in.
+2. Click the "Explorer" button at the top right of the Sourcetree UI.
+This will open your current location in your computer's explorer.
+3. From the explorer, open the file(s) you want to edit in your text editor of choice.
+4. Make and save your file changes in the text editor.
+5. Back in Sourcetree, you will now see your changes reflected in the UI.
+If you click on a changed file, it will show you the specific differences.
+(Again, green highlights are additions, red highlights are deletions.)
+6. Run through the same staging and committing process described under "Creating Files via Sourcetree."